dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 / # wget -q --timeout=5 nginx -O -
 ```

-However, we still cannot access the Service from a Pod without the label `run: access`:
+However, we still cannot access the service from a Pod without the label `run: access`:

 ```
-# Run a Pod and try to access the `nginx` Service.
+# Run a Pod and try to access the `nginx` service.
 $ kubectl run --namespace=policy-demo cant-access --rm -ti --image busybox /bin/sh Waiting for pod policy-demo/cant-access-472357175-y0m47 to be running, status is Pending, pod ready: false